All guides

 • Booth assignment / relocation rights β€” Most contracts let the organizer move you.
 Ask whether you have any right to refund or refuse if relocated to a worse spot.

-• Insurance and indemnification β€” You're almost always required to carry general liability ($1–2M typical) and indemnify the show.
-Check whether your business insurance already covers this.
+• Insurance and indemnification β€” You're almost always required to carry general liability coverage and indemnify the show.
+Check the required limits in the contract and whether your business insurance already covers this.

 Booth builder contracts: where the money leaks